HCA Coach Program

 Terpenes have been overshadowed by the focus on cannabinoids, but make no mistake: they are critically important for creating the entourage healing effects of cannabis.
 Lending fragrance in many plants such as lemons and lavender, terpenes are also responsible for the distinctive aroma of cannabis cultivars.
 You’ll appreciate why an integrative approach..cannabis + other healing herbs… can result in better patient outcomes.

-Module 7: Personalizing Cannabis Doses: Less Is More
+Personalizing Cannabis Doses: Less Is More with Joe Cohen, DO

 Learn how patients are counseled to include cannabis as part of personalized lifestyle medicine plus how others are advised to use less cannabis for optimal outcomes.
 More is not always better when it comes to medicating with anything including cannabis.
 Explore how cannabis can be titrated for an optimal, individualized amounts based on specific clients and their particular presentations.
 Understand the nuances of how less can be more for more effective healing.